markuz-brasil/di/README.md

 TODO: explain the motivation for this fork.
 And update this README

-some tests were commented out because custome jasmine matchers not working.
+SuperConstructor tests are failing, I suspect it must be a hard dep on traceur

-also, tests regarding types were completely removed
+also, all tests regarding types were completely removed

 ## Dependency Injection v2